 - · For single use only.
-Do not re-sterilize. - As with other hemostatic agents, do not apply FLOSEAL Matrix to sites where there is negative peripheral venous pressure (e.g. due to patient positioning), as material may be drawn into the vascular system potentially resulting in life-threatening thromboembolic events. - Since the Thrombin solution can be denatured by contact with solutions containing alcohol, iodine, or heavy metal ions, FLOSEAL Matrix should not be applied before the application site is cleaned to remove any antiseptics that may contain such substances. - When placed into cavities or closed tissue spaces, gentle approximation is advised (Do not compress.). - As with other hemostatic agents, do not aspirate FLOSEAL Matrix into extracorporeal cardiopulmonary bypass circuits or autologous blood salvage circuits.
-It has been demonstrated that fragments of collagen based hemostatic agents may pass through 40μm transfusion filters of blood scavening systems - Do not use FLOSEAL Matrix on bone surfaces where adhesives, such as methylmethacrylate or other acrylic adhesives, will be required to attach a prosthetic device.
+Do not re-sterilize. - Since the Thrombin solution can be denatured by contact with solutions containing alcohol, iodine, or heavy metal ions, FLOSEAL Matrix should not be applied before the application site is cleaned to remove any antiseptics that may contain such substances. - When placed into cavities or closed tissue spaces, gentle approximation is advised (Do not compress.). - As with other hemostatic agents, do not aspirate FLOSEAL Matrix into extracorporeal cardiopulmonary bypass circuits or autologous blood salvage circuits.
+It has been demonstrated that fragments of collagen based hemostatic agents may pass through 40μm transfusion filters of blood scavenging systems. - Do not use FLOSEAL Matrix on bone surfaces where adhesives, such as methylmethacrylate or other acrylic adhesives, will be required to attach a prosthetic device.
 Microfibrillar collagen has been reported to reduce the strength of methylmethacrylate adhesives used to attach prosthetic devices to bone surfaces. - FLOSEAL Matrix should not be used for the primary treatment of coagulation disorders. - The safety and effectiveness of the combined use of FLOSEAL Matrix with antibiotic solutions or powders has not been established. - The safety and effectiveness for use in neurosurgical and urological procedures has not been established through randomized clinical studies. - In urological procedures, FLOSEAL Matrix should not be left in the renal pelvis or ureters to eliminate the potential foci for calculus formation. - Do not cut Applicator tips, as tissue injury from sharp edges may result.